etanyeri/FETCH_ANALYTICS_REPO/README.md

 # FETCH_ANALYTICS_REPO
-Fetch Rewards coding exercise, focusing on using Snowflake, dbt, and SQL
+Fetch Rewards coding exercise, focusing on using Snowflake, dbt, terraform and SQL

 ## Overview
 This project creates a **Data Mart** with a focus on transactional data (receipts, users, products) for business intelligence and reporting.
 It includes transforming raw transactional data into structured tables suitable for analysis.
 The goal is to provide a solid foundation for reporting by organizing transactional data into **fact** and **dimension** tables, with a key focus on **Receipts** and **Receipt Items**.